abhishek-01k/areon_6551/README.md

+## TBA on Areon "Empowering the residents of the AreonCity to take actions"

-Introducing the concept of TokenBound Accounts (TBA) to the Areon Blockchain -> a groundbreaking advancement in the Areon with NFTs and Defi.
+Introducing the concept of TokenBound Accounts (TBA) to the Areon Blockchain

+-> a groundbreaking advancement in the Areon with NFTs and Defi.
 Let's explore this innovative idea in more detail:

 ### Overview of TokenBound Accounts (TBA) on Areon Blockchain